Aeness/ckeditor5-insert-image/README.md

 Open sample\index.html in a browser to see the result.

-### Complete example - Adding a plugin to an existing build with DLL
+### Example - Adding a plugin to an existing build with DLL

 Since the v26.0.0, CKEditor 5 allow to add plugins/features to an editor build without having to rebuild (recompile) the build itself.